 The fee to appeal a rejection or grant decision is Rb2,500 for each industrial design in the application.
 The fee to file an invalidation action is Rb4,500 for each industrial design in the patent.

 Procedures

 Design applications are filed with Rospatent.
-Online filing is not available.
+Electronic filing is available.
 Applicants that are not resident or established in Russia must appoint a patent attorney registered with Rospatent as their agent.

 An industrial design application should comprise: